Board Of Directors

 Salomon Torres

-Owner/Consultant, Soluciones Consulting
+Owner/Consultant, Saloman Torres Soluciones

 Mr. Torres’ story is one of family, hard work and success.
 He is the youngest of eight siblings and was raised in the Rio Grande Valley of South Texas, where he migrated with his family picking seasonal crops from the canneries of Wisconsin to the fields of California.
 Mr. Torres currently provides government affairs and commercial development consulting services from his Harlingen, Texas, downtown office.
 Previously, he served three years as Executive Director of the San Benito (Texas) Economic Development Corporation.
 Mr. Torres served as district director in South Texas for Congressman Ruben Hinojosa for nine years and served three years on Capitol Hill for Congresswoman Nydia Velazquez and the House Small Business Committee.